Coffee County License Hearing Guide

 What It Is

-• Separate from Criminal Court: Remember, the ALR hearing is entirely separate from your criminal DUI case.
-The outcome of the ALR hearing does not necessarily determine the outcome of your criminal case, and vice versa.
+• Separate from Criminal Court: The outcome of the ALR hearing does not directly determine the outcome of your criminal case, and vice versa.
+However, evidence presented at the ALR hearing may be relevant to your criminal defense.

-• Lower Burden of Proof than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The DDS only needs to show that it is more likely than not that you were driving under the influence.
+• Lower Burden of Proof: The burden of proof at an ALR hearing is lower than in a criminal trial.
+The DDS only needs to show "preponderance of the evidence" (more likely than not) that the suspension is warranted, rather than "beyond a reasonable doubt" required for a criminal conviction.

 How to Prepare